3 advantages to bringing multiple locations and offices into focus

 Studies shows that customers today travel through more than half of the sales cycle before ever making contact with your company.
 They are reading online reviews, collecting information on social media and conducting their own research to learn all about you.
 Hopefully, some of the information they find will be positive news articles about your activities and events.
 The more you focus on individual stores and branches, the more stories you will find to publish, which can significantly increase your visibility.
 You can highlight these stories on your website and use them to engage customers in the same area through social media.

 At Axia Public Relations, we use our unique, hyper-local PR solution to help companies with multiple branches and offices achieve greater notice and outreach.
 We can help whether you have five or 5,000 locations.
-To learn more, contact us or download our free e-book Maximizing Your Public Relations Investment.
+To learn more, contact us or download our e-book Maximizing Your Public Relations Investment.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.